kevinreiss/drupal_vra_core_demonstration/README.md

 processor set up for tags at
 admin/structure/feeds/tamper/list/flickr_importer.

 ### Importing other taxonmies

-A very basic locations taxonomy is provided in the file "locations.csv".
+Some very basic taxomies for locations, work types and image work types are provided.
+These are in the "sample_taxonmies" directory.
 This can be imported using the taxonomy CSV module, http://drupal.org/project/taxonomy_csv.